How to Make a Creepy Dollar Store Halloween Decoration!

 three boards on top of a pot around a piece of 3/4" pvc

 Mix the plaster of paris per the instructions on the package.
 Generally it is 2 cups of plaster of paris to 1 cup of cold water.
-You really have to stir it well, making sure all of the powdery plaster of paris mix gets mixed with the water.
-Plaster of paris sets up hard in just about 10 minutes.
 Set a piece of 3/4″ PVC that is 5 feet long down into the wet plaster of paris.
 Make sure your PVC post is level and straight.
 You can use boards like I did above to hold the PVC straight until the plaster of paris sets.

 gray urn planter with flower pot with plaster of paris in it around piece of pvc and some pieces of styrofoam tucked in around the pot